About the Adaptation Clearinghouse

 The Adaptation Clearinghouse allows you to navigate a searchable database of adaptation and resilience resources that have been organized by climate impact, topic, and region.
 Importantly, the Adaptation Clearinghouse also provides a platform for Californians to share and access case studies and stories about how and why their communities, businesses, and organizations are responding to climate change impacts.

 While the impacts of climate change pose immediate and growing threats to California’s economy, environment, and people, we know that across the state, Californians are coming together to find local solutions that build resilience and reduce risk.
 The Adaptation Clearinghouse aims to support a community of practice across the state through knowledge exchange between communities, businesses, and across levels of government.

-The types of resource included in the Clearinghouse include, but are not limited to:
+Types of resources in the Clearinghouse include but are not limited to:

 - Assessments, plans or strategies